w3c/aria-practices/aria-hidden.md

 The DOM tree includes element nodes closely resembling the markup, with a root `html` element that has two element children `head` and `body`, and so on.

 The accessibility tree does not include the `head` or `title` elements, because the `head` element is hidden by default.
-The paragraph is included in the accessibility tree, with a text node child "Cookies are delicious delicacies. " and a `button` node, whose accessible name is "OK".
+The paragraph is included in the accessibility tree, with a text child node "Cookies are delicious delicacies. " and a child `button` element node, whose accessible name is "OK".

 CSS and ARIA can be used to control what is included in the accessibility tree, which is discussed in the following sections.